GitFlow Examples

 Hotfix Branches

-Hotfix branches are used when you need to do a patch release in GitFlow and are always created off main
+Hotfix branches are used when you need to do a patch release in the GitFlow workflow and are always created from main branch.

 GitFlow